rackerlabs/support-how-to/content/cloud-servers/linux-file-management-commands-to-create-copy-move-and-delete-files.md

 **Syntax**: `> newfilename`

-The standard redirect symbol, `>` creates a single new file without any content or replaces an existing file with an empty file of the same name.
+The standard redirect symbol, `>`, creates a single new file without any content or replaces an existing file with an empty file of the same name.

 **CAUTION:** You should use the redirect symbol with care because you can accidentally overwrite existing files.
 These changes are permanent.
 You cannot recover the previous contents.

-The following example uses `>` to create a new file, **example.txt**.
+The following example uses `>` to create the new file, **example.txt**:

     [root@server-01 testdir]# ls -lah
     total 12K